-Below is a guide to the actual meaning – in plain language – of the most common words and phrases you’re hearing from education activists at your school.
-If you want to get involved in combating the school revolution, one of the first things you must do is understand what the activists really mean.
-Here’s our handy guide:
+Below we provide a very quick and basic list of some of the most commonly used words and phrases comprehensive guides created by others that will help you understand the actual meaning – in plain language – of the most common words and phrases you’re hearing from education activists at your school.
+If you want to get involved in combating the the ideology that is taking over our schools, one of the first things you must do is understand what the activists really mean.

 Antiracism: Everyone should be opposed to racism.
 However, “antiracism” is an Orwellian phrase whose meaning is the exact opposite of how it sounds.
 To be an “antiracist” you must agree that our society, in every aspect, is racist and that the remedy is to embrace sweeping new forms of racial discrimination.
 (This term is sometimes spelled with a hyphen.)